DavidJaz/DavidJaz.github.io/about.md

 published: true
 ---

-I'm a first year graduate student at John's Hopkins University.
+I'm a first year graduate student at Johns Hopkins University.

+I'm generally interested in what it means to be a _thing_, but particularly interested in (higher) category theory.

 ## Preprints